 , Mickey Gilley, Maurice White, 4 The Cause, and Prince Royce, and was sampled on Sean Kingston's #1 hit "Beautiful Girls," making it the song to have charted the most times on Billboard's Hot 100.
 "Stand By Me" received a Grammy Hall of Fame Award and is also on the top of the lists of Rolling Stone's

 "500 Greatest Songs of All Time," RIAA's "Songs of the Century," and is in the top five of BMI's most-performed songs of the 20th century.
 It is a favorite of major acts: U2 has performed it live with Bruce Springsteen

 ; and Lady Gaga

-.
+, with Sting.
 A 2008 music video featuring "Stand By Me" performed by street musicians from around the world has been viewed on YouTube over 40 million times.
 Its success launched a foundation called Playing For Change that builds music schools around the globe.

 Leiber and Stoller were inducted to the Songwriters Hall of Fame in 1985.
 They were honored for their legendary catalog that includes Elvis Presley hits "Hound Dog" and "Love Me," The Coasters' "Yakety Yak" and "Charlie Brown," and a host of other career defining standards, including "Kansas City," "On Broadway," and Peggy Lee's "Is That All There Is."